Guest Post by John Desyllas

 To achieve this, one must use long-tail keywords and include full sentence questions that people are probably going to ask rather than write.
 Thus, ‘ultra-personalized’ content will be created in order to meet people’s needs.

 So, voice search optimization of content can be a great way for businesses to spread brand awareness.

 Consumers’ short attention span has made it more and more difficult for brands to reach and engage them.
 Therefore, brands have turned to interactive content and interactive marketing to make a strong impression on their target audience.

 Interactive content provides users with an immersive experience instead of the classic passive consumption of static content.
-It can take the form of quizzes, polls, augmented reality ads, 360-degree videos, etc. Being able to offer interactive content is an easy way to personalize your content, which is something that customers expect in 2020.
+It can take the form of quizzes, polls, augmented reality ads, 360-degree videos, etc. Being able to offer interactive content is an easy way to personalize your content, which is something that customers expect.

 Here is an interactive quiz example from Jarlsberg that leverages the power of contests.

 There are obviously many other trends concerning content marketing but in this blog post, we’ve discussed the seven most important ones.
 One thing is for sure.
 Implementing these tips and trends into your content marketing strategy will ensure both business growth and a competitive advantage over other brands.